 Culture Lab Europe provides a safe and inspirational working environment based on principles of free and open culture.
 Through facilitated group work, peer to peer learning, inspirational talks and innovative methodologies, participants are triggered to think outside the box, collaborate and scale their work up to a European level.
 End of June 2020, fifty cultural activists and change-makers explored the ways of collaboration on initiatives to strengthen European Public Space.
 In the week of June 22-28, several digital live events have taken place.

-Recognizing the importance of the continued support in order for the CLE initiatives to be further developed and strengthened, ECF created the CLE Development Grants.
+Recognizing the importance of the continued support in order for the CLE initiatives to be further developed and strengthened, the European Cultural Foundation created the CLE Development Grants.
 Cultural activists and mediators who participated in the June Idea Camp were invited to apply for a grant of up to 12.500 euro for the period between December 2020 and July 2021.
 The four CLE grantees were chosen in mid-November.
 All five initiatives that have received the Development Grant are involved with the creation of spaces for solidarity and public debate and are motivated to collaborate on the European level.